bgd-labs/aave-proposals-v3/src/20240209_AaveV3Ethereum_TreasuryManagementGSMFundingRWAStrategyPreparationsPart2/TreasuryManagementGSMFundingRWAStrategyPreparationsPart2.md

 - Swap 0.70M USDC to USDT
 - Deposit USDT into Aave v3
 - Deposit USDC minus 0.70M into Aave v3

+- Create GHO streams for Orbit participants of 15,000 GHO for 90 days as detailed in the table above
+- Transfer GHO for Orbit participants of 5,000 as retroactive payment as detailed in the table above
+- Transfer ETH to delegates/service providers as detailed in the table above

 ## References